dimi-fn/Google-Stock-Price/README.md

 # Google Stock Price

-A small app hosted on https://streamlit.io/
+A small app hosted on https://streamlit.io/ displaying the closing price and volume of the Google stock for the decade 2010-2020.

 To run the app
 * install the packages at requirements.txt
-* run via:
+* terminal: being in the project directory run:

         streamlit run google_stock.py